bbc/audio-offset-finder/README.md

 Installation
 ------------

-To install from this source directory:
+To install from this source directory once downloaded:

     $ pip install .